TF-Hafnium/hafnium/docs/secure-partition-manager/secure-partition-manager.rst

 correctly, such that any SP can't be given access and interfere with execution of other components.
 More information in the :ref:`Threat Model`.

+Hafnium SPMC supports memory management transactions for device memory regions.
+Currently this is limited to only the ``FFA_MEM_LEND`` interface and to a single borrower.
+The device memory region used in the transaction must have been decalared in the SPMC manifest as described above.
+Memory defined in a device region node is given the attributes Device-nGnRnE, since this is the most restrictive memory type the memory must be lent with these attrbutes as well.

 PE MMU configuration
 --------------------